George Ygarza

-George has taken part in the World Social Forum in Montreal and was part of the Alliance for Global Justice delegation with Dr. Jill Stein at the People’s Climate Summit in Lima, Peru, where he collaborated on communiques, public forums, and other forms of public engagement.
+George participated in the World Social Forum in Montreal and was part of the Alliance for Global Justice delegation with Dr. Jill Stein at the People’s Climate Summit in Lima, Peru, where he collaborated on communiques, public forums, and other forms of public engagement.
 His translations, interviews, and op-eds have appeared on NACLA, Upsidedownworld, ROAR magazine, and Truthout.
 George has also spoken on essential workers for the UCSB Blum Center on Poverty, Inequality, and Democracy.
 George’s scholarly research and social activism inform his teaching as well, which was recently recognized with the 2020-21 Graduate Student Association Excellence in Teaching Award.

-George’s most recent public work includes his recent interview on essential workers for the UCSB Blum Center, his ongoing work in the Black Lives Matter Paterson collective that includes a recent publication in Truthout on Abolition and Mutual Aid, as well as numerous other grant writing and research assignments.
+George’s recent public work includes his recent interview on essential workers for the UCSB Blum Center, his ongoing work in the Black Lives Matter Paterson collective that includes a recent publication in Truthout on Abolition and Mutual Aid, as well as numerous other grant writing and research assignments.

 Connect with George on ResearchGate.